Chart icon: chart user instructionsUsing our interactive charts

 Opioids are a class of drugs that bind to opioid receptors and have opioid-type effects similar to the classic compound morphine.
 There are many types of opioids and they differ in important ways including how strong the drug is, how quickly it takes effect, and how long it lasts.
 Heroin is a drug long used internationally and in Washington State, despite associated negative health outcomes and its status as a Schedule 1 drug (illegal in the United States).
 Fentanyl is a synthetic opioid used medically for severe pain and during surgery.
 It is a schedule 2 drug and can be prescribed or dispensed for medical purposes.
 Over the last two decades fentanyl has also been manufactured illicitly, initially occasionally, and since approximately 2014 with much greater frequency.
 "Fentanyl" can be an umbrella term, including fentanyl itself as well as various analogues of fentanyl, some of which are legal.
 While all fentanyls are generally more potent than heroin, potency varies widely.

 According to the CDC, in 2015 synthetic opioids other than methadone (mostly fentanyl) surpassed heroin among drug overdose deaths in the U.S. As of 2020 fentanyl, suspected to be almost entirely illicit, was the most common drug detected in fatal drug overdoses in many cities and states.
 In Washington State fentanyl-involved drug overdose deaths are increasing, and data from the WA State Department of Health indicate that by late 2021 they surpassed psychostimulants with abuse potential (mostly methamphetamine) in contributing to drug poisoning deaths.
 On this page we provide a detailed analysis of drug-caused deaths involving fentanyl to provide some insights into use in Washington State.
-The supply of fentanyl appears to be increasing.
 Although there have been media reports of fentanyl being directly shipped via package delivery services, most of the fentanyl in the US is reportedly coming from Mexico via regular criminal drug shipment routes.
 We examine evidence from law enforcement seizures below.
 The data (crime lab and death) do not distinguish between legal and illegal fentanyls.

 The data are complex and imperfect, including issues regarding drug identification and inconsistencies over time.
 We provide detailed descriptions of data sources and data issues at the bottom of this page.